-The titanium Apple Watch may cost more, but that doesn't mean it's better
+Apple Watch Aluminum vs Titanium: Which should you buy?

 - Harder metal

-Aluminum is the entry-level price for Apple Watch and it's the preferred model for many runners, but there's nothing new to look at here.
+Aluminum is the entry-level price for Apple Watch and it's the preferred model for many runners, but some people have complained about it looking a little cheap.

 - Lighter weight

-- Comes in gold
+- Comes in five colors

 - Less expensive